Key Takeaways

 - Patients can easily share the results with their primary care provider and find the care they need if warranted.

-- Some DNA screenings are available at no cost to patients, making it easier for people with limited or no insurance to get tested.
+- DNA screening through GenoWell is available at no cost, making it easier for people with limited or no insurance to get tested.

 Choosing to participate in a DNA health screening is an important decision that carries many benefits.